SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Rows

-Indented under the description, put the header row of the table:
+Indented under the command, put the header row of the table:

 ```
       | var | value | trigger |